kreier/solarmeter/README.md

 ```

-And for the first day we got this graph:
+And for the first day (May 17th, 2020) we got this graph:

 ![Voltage output during the day](data/2020-05-17_voltage.jpg)